 - $ 3,750,000 Settlement for an Ann Arbor teenager not properly supervised in the suicide wing of a hospital.

-- $ 900,000 Settlement against a Saginaw hospital and neurosurgeon for a misdiagnois of cauda equina syndrome.
+- $ 900,000 Settlement against a Saginaw hospital for misdiagnois of cauda equina syndrome.

-- $ 625,000 Settlement for the family of a Macomb County patient who died from a misdiagnosed pulmonary embolism.
+- $ 625,000 Settlement in a Macomb County misdiagnosed pulmonary embolism death.

 - $ 400,000 Settlement against a Detroit area emergency room for failing to diagnose frostbite for a patient.